Reverse Mortgage Planners

 Meet Rick May, Reverse Mortgage Specialist NMLS # 582949

-Rick is a native of Northern California and has been living in Sonoma County for the past 30 years.
+Rick is a native of Northern California and has been helping older homeowners arrange reverse and traditional mortgages for the past 35 years.
 He is the father of 3 grown children, and enjoys being outdoors and spending quality time with family and friends.
-Rick got his start in Mortgage Planning in 1984, and has worked with thousands of home buyers and homeowners all throughout northern California.
+Rick got his start in Mortgage Planning in 1984, and has worked with thousands of home buyers and homeowners all throughout northern California, Portland Oregon and Vancouver Washington.
 During these years, Rick also helped many adults age 62 and over obtain an FHA insured Reverse Mortgage.
 After witnessing first hand the tremendous benefits that reverse mortgages were having on his clients, Rick decided to devote his entire mortgage practice to that segment of the business.